JJ/granada-off/text/university.md

 else, since any self-respecting Spaniard will have a proper sit-down coffee with an olive-oiled toast on the side.

-And probably the best place in the university to have one is the cafeteria in the Faculty of Law.
+And probably the best place in the university to have one of those coffees, Spanish style, is the cafeteria in the Faculty of Law.
 It opens to the [Botanic Garden](https://es.wikipedia.org/wiki/Jard%C3%ADn_Bot%C3%A1nico_de_la_Universidad_de_Granada) so you can sip your capuccino and enjoy the sights, too.
 Besides, this